 Authoritative information on Cannabis can be hard to come by.
-One place you very seldom find it is on Internet grow forums.
+One place you very seldom find it is on Internet grow forums or social media.
 Good books and peer-reviewed scientific studies should always be the first place you look.

 As for cultivation, where legal, the best place to start is always work by crop scientists and horticulturalists, even if not directly about Cannabis itself.
 The crucial thing is to keep it simple.

 The following words are from an experienced horticulturalist running a licensed grow in Canada, whose photos are below:

 +95% germination on Syrian, Kazakh, Sinai, Balhki, Rasoli, and Turkish, as well as the Nanda Devi around 85%.

 Our gardening techniques work great with the variable germination.
 So many growers have issues with germination using fancy pants techniques that aren’t necessary!
 We just use a mix of 50% compost 50% bed soil, sow directly in wooden flats, and keep them watered.
 The seeds pop when they’re ready.